Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Related Work

-In order to select the learning rate for stochastic gradient MCMC, \citet{coullon23sgmcmc} employ an algorithm based on Successive Halving~\citep{karnin13halving, jamieson16halving}, a MAB strategy that promotes promising arms and prunes suboptimal ones over time.
+In order to select the learning rate for stochastic gradient MCMC, \citet{coullon23sgmcmc} employs an algorithm based on Successive Halving~\citep{karnin13halving, jamieson16halving}, a MAB strategy that promotes promising arms and prunes suboptimal ones over time.
 In the context of hyperparameter optimization, Successive Halving has also been used in combination with infinite-arm bandits to select hyperparameters for supervised learning~\citep{li18hyperband, shang19hpo}.
-A key difference between these approaches to hyperparameter optimization for supervised learning and our work is that we focus on selecting the best learning rate on the fly from a predefined set, rather than performing an extensive and computationally expensive search over the hyperparameter space.
-Close to our work,~\citet{parker2020pbt2} propose population-based training which employs a Gaussian Process (see details in~\citealp{rasmussen2005gaussian}) with a time-varying kernel to represent the upper confidence bound in a bandit setting.
-The idea is to have many instances of agents learning a task in parallel with different hyperparameters, replacing those that are underperforming within a single run.
+A key difference between these approaches to hyperparameter optimization for supervised learning and our work is that we focus on selecting the best learning rate on the fly from a predefined set, rather than performing an extensive and computationally expensive search over the hyperparameter space. \citet{parker2020pbt2} propose population-based training which employs a Gaussian Process (see details in~\citealp{rasmussen2005gaussian}) with a time-varying kernel to represent the upper confidence bound in a bandit setting.
+The idea is to have multiple instances of agents learning a task in parallel, each with different hyperparameters, and replace those that are underperforming within a single run.
+Close to our work, MABSearch~\citep{syed2024mabsearch} frames the learning rate selection as a MAB.
+In practice, however, its algorithm reduces to an heuristic $\epsilon$-greedy scheme that maintains an exponential moving average of the loss to guide exploitation.
+As such, its performance depends critically on the choice of $\epsilon$ and its decay, lacking the principled, adaptive exploration–exploitation balance over the long run that defines proper bandit methods.
+In contrast, LRRL builds on adversarial algorithms such as Exp3, which maintain probabilistic weights over arms and update them under non-stationary feedback, providing the first rigorous integration of bandits as a meta-optimizer for learning rate adaptation.